Karthikeyan20020408/E-commerce-_Application/README.md

 Efficiency: Reduces the need for physical stores.
 Accessibility: Available 24/7 for shopping.
 Centralized Management: Tracks inventory, orders, and sales in one place.
-Scalable: Supports businesses of any size.
+Scalable: Supports businesses of any s
-Secure Transactions: Role-based access and encrypted payment processes.
-Notifications: Keeps users updated with orders and offers.
-Global Reach: Open to customers worldwide.